AhaanvGithub/Competitive-Programs/README.md

 # Competitive-Programs
-Repository filled with some snippets I submitted on Leetcode and Hackerrank as of now, I will add code forces.
+Repository filled with some snippets I submitted on Hackerrank, as of 30/12/2023 I'll be adding weekly updates of competitive programming progress on Codeforces in 2024 as well as every single one of my solutions.

 - Hackerrank
   - Python